New Constituency Boundaries for Britain 2013

 Disappearing Seats

-These sixty-nine old seats, although they do not vanish into space, are particularly fragmented after the boundary changes and do not form the largest part of any new seat.
+These fifty-seven old seats, although they do not vanish into space, are particularly fragmented after the boundary changes and do not form the largest part of any new seat.
 The current MPs for those seats may have to find an alternative neighbouring seat before the next election.

 Old seatCurrent MPCounty/Area